digitalocean/terraform-provider-digitalocean/website/docs/r/ssh_key.html.markdown

 Provides a DigitalOcean SSH key resource to allow you to manage SSH keys for Droplet access.
-Keys created with this resource can be referenced in your droplet configuration via their ID or fingerprint.
+Keys created with this resource can be referenced in your Droplet configuration via their ID or fingerprint.

 ## Example Usage